 1. Residents of Lakewood, defined as those who live, work, or have been hired to work, in Lakewood, as indicated on their application.
 A non-Lakewood resident who moves to Lakewood shall qualify as a Lakewood resident provided he/she is a Lakewood resident at the time his/her name is reached for participation (when called-in).
 Any Lakewood resident leaving the Lakewood area after the application has been filed will lose his/her preference unless he/she becomes again a Lakewood resident when their name is reached for call-in.
 It shall be the obligation of the applicant seeking a residency preference to notify LTRAP that they qualify for a residency preference, and it is the obligation of LTRAP to notify all applicants of this requirement.

 2. Families, senior or disabled individuals, before other singles.

 4. Time and Date of Application.
-If a lottery is performed, time and date will be determined by the order (date and time) in which the names are picked in the lottery, as evidenced by the time stamp.
+If a lottery is performed, time and date will be determined by the order (date and time) in which the names are picked in the lottery.

 5. Income Targeting – Based on current regulations as set forth in the HUD Final Merger Rule, at least 75% of all new admissions will be from the extremely-low income category.